mozilla/django-product-details/README.rst

 Configuration
 ~~~~~~~~~~~~~

 No configuration should be necessary.
-However, you can add and alter the
+However, you can add the
 following settings to your ``settings.py`` file if you disagree with the
 defaults: